ManuelRuiFranco8/Mininet-WiFi_Live_Content_Delivery_Network_with_RYU_SDN_Control/README.md

 Drone devices are connected to APs (Open vSwitch kernel datapaths) via emulated Wifi 802.11a channels (Wmediumd).
 An Ethernet backbone (Linux Traffic Control) connects APs among themselves and with client endpoints.
 Network IPv4 addressing is static, in the range 192.168.1.0/24.
 Drones mobility is emulated by Mininet-WiFi in replay mode from a series of .dat files (which are written upon running the code).
 Each drone transmits two streams at the same time (simulating quality-scalable streaming), which are received on all endpoints (simulating a multi-camera video streaming).
-This code opens VLC processes to transmit and receive .mp4 files as live video streams on Mininet-emulated Hosts.
+This code opens VLC processes to transmit and receive .mp4 files as live video streams (RTSP protocol) on Mininet-emulated Hosts.
 It also run threads allowing each drone to notify its current position and current WiFi channel occupation to the controller.
 It opens a TCP socket on localhost:8080 to receive drone mobility commands from the controller.
 File *CommandsLog.txt* records all commands received from the controller.

-*SendPosition.py* is executed on Mininet-emulated drone devices to transmit an in-band notification to controller using Scapy library.
-Notification contenins drones current coordinates and current sensed occupation of the WiFi channel.
+*SendPosition.py* is executed on Mininet-emulated drone devices to transmit in-band notifications to controller using Scapy library.
+Notification conteins drones current coordinates and current sensed occupation of the WiFi channel.
 File *drone8_notification.txt* cointains a sample notification packet.

 *DroneController.py* runs a Ryu application on localhost:6653.
 Ryu controller proactively installs flow rules, group rules, and meter rules on OVS access points to enable video streaming on the emulated network.
 A double optimization of the video streaming is implemented: